 These days, many people know where Iceland is.
 At least in a general sense.
-Even more know something about the country — about the glaciers, puffins, funny sweaters.
+Even more people than that know something about the country: about the glaciers, the puffins, the funny sweaters.

 A few decades ago, this wasn’t the case.
-The chances of a person knowing anything about Iceland were slim, because Iceland was outside their radar.
+The chances of a person knowing anything about Iceland were slim, because Iceland was beyond their radar range.
 It wasn’t, as far as they knew, relevant to their life.

 Folks know about Iceland, now, because millions of dollars have been spent explaining why it’s important to potential visitors.
 Why they want to go there.
 Why it’s relevant to their life and aspirations.
-There are people who visited the country in the 80’s, who then told everyone about the puffins and such, but couldn’t get anyone to listen.
-It wasn’t that no one cared when these earlier visitors told them about the place; it’s that the place didn’t seem relevant to the listener, yet.
+There are people who visited the country in the 80s, who then told everyone about the puffins and such, but couldn’t get anyone to listen.
+It wasn’t that no one cared when these earlier visitors told them about the place, it’s that the place didn’t seem relevant to the listener.

 But talking about a country isn’t the same as explaining its relevance.
 Knowing something exists isn’t the same as giving a damn.